konsymeonidou/articles-db/articlesdb/README.md

     http://127.0.0.1:8000/admin/login/?next=/admin/login``` to be able to perform actions to the api.
     Create a user in order to be authenticated.

-### Note:
-    In order for the Django fixtures to work correctly, you must have users already created..
-The first is already created through the ```python manage.py createsuperuser``` command.
-The others can be created in the admin panel.

 #### load the tags data using the command: